EdgeFirstAI/documentation/docs/models/index.md

     * [Training Fusion Models](fusion/training.md)
     * [Validating Fusion Models](fusion/validation.md)

-> *Note:*
+!!! note
-> *Click on the links for more information on each architecture and the revelant workflows.*
+    Click on the links for more information on each architecture and the revelant workflows.

 Related articles are provided below: